-To flag inactive records, in your data file, add another column heading using the configurable attribute name with [Closed] appended to it.
+To flag inactive records through an upload file, add another column heading to the data file using the configurable attribute name with [Closed] appended to it.
 For example [Matter, Matter Closed].
 NetDocuments stores the closed column as a date.
 If the column data begins with a date in either M/D/YYYY or YYYY-M-D format, that specific date is used.
 If the column data does not begin with a recognized date, the current date is recorded (at the time of import) if the column contains “true”, “y”, or “yes” and record an empty value otherwise.
 (This supports source data systems that only record a Boolean open/closed value rather than a closing date.)

 To Upload your Data File:

 - From the Repository Administration page, click on Customize profile fields